 Sometimes it is possible to have a transfusion of your own blood.
 During surgery, you may need a blood transfusion because of blood loss.
 If you are having a surgery that you're able to schedule months in advance, your doctor may ask whether you would like to use your own blood, instead of donated blood.
 If so, you will need to have blood drawn one or more times before the surgery.
 A blood bank will store your blood for your use.

 NIH: National Heart, Lung, and Blood Institute

-- Blood Donation (Mayo Foundation for Medical Education and Research)
+- Blood Donation (Mayo Foundation for Medical Education and Research) Also in Spanish

-- Blood Donation Process (AABB)
+- Blood Donation FAQs (America's Blood Centers)

 - Blood Donation Process (American Red Cross)

 - Blood Transfusion (Mayo Foundation for Medical Education and Research)